$0 Brazil → Canada Express Entry Guide — Quick-Start Checklist

 • Skill transferability: ~50 points

-Adding NCLC 7 French: 50 bonus points → approximately 480 points
+Adding NCLC 7 French: 50 bonus points plus up to 12 second-language points → approximately 418 points

-At 480, French-language category draws with cutoffs in the 379 to 410 range become accessible.
+At 418, French-language category draws with cutoffs in the 379 to 410 range may be accessible, depending on the draw cutoff.
 In the general pool, you are still short of the 500-plus threshold, but you are now eligible for category draws that occur several times per year.

-For the same applicant at CLB 9 English + NCLC 7 French: approximately 520 to 530 points — competitive in general draws.
+For the same applicant at CLB 9 English + NCLC 7 French: approximately 500 points if the profile earns the maximum skill-transferability points — competitive in some category draws, depending on the cutoff.

 The full documentation process for each factor — what WES needs from Brazilian universities, how to document your NOC work experience from your CTPS, and how to structure your settlement funds — is covered in the Brazil → Canada Express Entry Guide.